cactuzhead/Advanced-Progress-Bars/docs/usage.md

 However, if a new progress bar is added to a note, it *will* display correctly, even if the existing progress bars on the same page haven't been refreshed yet.

+{: .note }
-> Note, This will only be a problem directly after you make changes to the settings.
+> This will only be a problem directly after you make changes to the settings.

 ## Multiple Advanced Progress Bars
 You can also stack progress bars by adding additional bars within the same code block, see example below.